 - Handling the initial contact and potential conflicts.

-- Dealing with unexpected or overwhelming emotions after meeting birth family.
+- Dealing with unexpected or overwhelming emotions after meeting the birth family.

-- Coping with the many difficult feelings, intricate relationship expectations and issues involved.
+- Managing intricate relationship expectations and issues involved.

 Personal Search and Reunion Stories